An Optimal Control Framework for Online Job Scheduling with General Cost Functions: A Competitive Online Algorithm for the GFCU Problem

 \emph{Proof:} First, let us assume that each machine in the optimal algorithm has a slower speed of $\frac{1}{1+\epsilon}$.
 Therefore, using Lemma \ref{lemm:fractional-relaxation}, the following LP and its dual provide a lower bound (up to a factor of 2) for the optimal fractional cost of any schedule with slower unrelated machines.

 By Lemma \ref{lemm:dual-feasible-unrelated}, the dual solution generated by Algorithm \ref{alg:dispatch-flow} is feasible for \eqref{eq:H_dual_unrelated}, and thus, it is also dual feasible for the slower system \eqref{eq:LP-general_heterogeneous}.
 Now, upon arrival of job $n$ at time $r_n$, let us assume that the algorithm dispatches $n$ to machine $i=i^*$, which from now we fix this machine.
-Thus, the increment in the (slower) dual objective of the feasible solution generated by the algorithm equals $\Delta_s(D)=\alpha_n-\frac{1}{1+\epsilon}\int_{r_n}^{\infty}(\hat{\beta}'_{it}-\hat{\beta}_{it})dt$.
-Unfortunately, since in general we may have $\alpha_n\leq \alpha'_n$, we can no longer use Lemma \ref{lemm:dual-bound-alg} to upper-bound the cost increment of the algorithm with the new dual variable $\alpha_n$.
-Instead, we upper-bound $\Delta_n(\mbox{Alg})$ in terms of $\alpha_n$ directly, and that causes an additional loss factor in the competitive ratio.
-To that end, let $t^*=\arg\min_{t\ge r_n}\{\beta_{it}+d_{in}+g_{in}(t)\}$.
-We note that before time $t^*$, the old and new schedules are the same.
-As $\int_{t^*}^{t^*+v_{in}}g_{in}(t)dt$ is the new cost due to the scheduling of job $n$, and because the cost increment between the old and new schedules after time $t^*$, equals
+Thus, the increment in the (slower) dual objective of the feasible solution generated by the algorithm equals $\Delta_s(D)=\hat{\alpha}'_n-\frac{1}{1+\epsilon}\int_{r_n}^{\infty}(\hat{\beta}'_{it}-\hat{\beta}_{it})dt$.
+Unfortunately, since in general we may have $\hat{\alpha}'_n\leq \alpha'_n$, we can no longer use Lemma \ref{lemm:dual-bound-alg} to upper-bound the cost increment of the algorithm.
+Instead, we upper-bound $\Delta_n(\mbox{Alg})$ in terms of $\hat{\alpha}'_n$ directly, and that causes an additional loss factor in the competitive ratio.
+To that end, let $t^*=\arg\min_{t\ge r_n}\{\hat{\beta}_{it}+d_{in}+g_{in}(t)\}$.
+We note that before time $t^*$, the old and new schedules are the same, and thus $\int_{t^*}^{t^*+v_{in}}g_{in}(t)dt$ is the new cost due to the scheduling of job $n$.
+Moreover, the cost increment between the old and new schedules after time $t^*$, equals